Add the oil and stir with a spoon until well combined.

-Serve immediately (I added some ground black pepper and chopped chives on top for garnish, but it’s completely optional) or keep leftovers in an airtight container in the fridge for 4-5 days or in the freezer for 1 month.
+Keep the leftovers in an airtight container in the fridge for 4-5 days or in the freezer for 1 month.

 I prefer to peel the potatoes, but please feel free to leave the skin on if you want.
 For creamy and smooth mashed potatoes, peel them.

 To keep the potatoes from oxidizing, place them in a bowl of cold water while you’re peeling and cutting the other potatoes.

 To make my vegan mashed potatoes I prefer to add the salt at the end, once the potatoes are cooked, but some people add a pinch of salt to the water before boiling the potatoes, you choose.
 In that case, you’ll need to add less salt before mashing the potatoes.

 I highly suggest you use a potato masher, as this tool is specifically designed to mash potatoes, so it is really convenient.
 Some people use a fork too, but a potato ricer is also a good choice.
 I’ve used an immersion blender on several occasions and it works just fine (I prefer a potato masher, though, because the blender can sometimes change the final texture of this dish).

 I’m a huge fan of extra virgin olive oil, but use any other oil you have on hand or even melted vegan butter.
 If you don’t eat oil, just use some water, vegetable stock, or unsweetened plant milk instead.